ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

 typically provide more memory, more disk space, and faster processing units than a personal computer, and can therefore work on bigger problems.

-Unlike users' personal computers, servers typically run some UNIX-like operating system, which in almost all cases is Linux; they are typically controlled primarily via the command line; they are typically shared by multiple users, often at the same time; and they are operated and maintained by
+Unlike users' personal computers, servers typically run some Unix-like operating system, which in almost all cases is Linux; they are typically controlled primarily via the command line; they are typically shared by multiple users, often at the same time; and they are operated and maintained by